One phrase often used in church circles is, “We don’t know what tomorrow holds, but we know who holds tomorrow.”

 God revealed to the Israelites His plan to save them in spite of their sin.
 Many of the Israelites would return to Jerusalem, even though it would take 70 years.

-“‘I will turn their mourning into joy; I will comfort them, and give them gladness for sorrow.’” -Jeremiah 31:13a
+“‘I will turn their mourning into gladness; I will give them comfort and joy instead of sorrow.’” -Jeremiah 31:13b

 Hope for you